 This model compensates the affiliate blogger based on the generating leads for the merchant.
 This includes completing a desired action — for example filling out a contact form, signing up for a free trial, registering for a webinar, or downloading content.

-Why Should a Blogger be an Affiliate Marketer?
+Why Should a Blogger Become an Affiliate Marketer?

 So what are the main reasons a blogger should engage in affiliate marketing?

-Bloggers can choose from a number of different places to put their affiliate links.
-Links can be placed in blog posts, video descriptions and overlays, email newsletters, social media posts, and more.
-Revenue can be created by placing affiliate links anywhere a blogger creates content.
+Affiliate marketing bloggers can choose from a number of different places to put their affiliate links.
+Links can be placed in blog posts, video descriptions and overlays, email newsletters, social media posts, and tons of other places.

-Common Ways for Bloggers to Drive Affiliate Revenue
+Common Ways for Affiliate Marketing Bloggers to Make Money

 As described above, there are a number of different ways a blogger can drive sales through their affiliate links.
 Here are the top four places to put them for maximum impact: